“Win the person…not the argument.” ~ Jordan Slusher

-These can also be summed up in three core values:
+These can also be summed up in four core values:

 We are building a movement of evangelists who can not only win people to Christ, but also train other believers.
 This certificate gives the student access to an association of Ratio Christi ambassadors and leaders to facilitate ongoing communication.
 This will help us to encourage them to stay true to the charge bestowed on them when they were awarded the Legatus Christi certificate.
 They will become powerful agents of change in the society to which they go.
 It is also important to recognize those that have excelled in their study, character, and witness.
 We hope that this will help inspire others to follow their example.